-The Japanese brand has been in the business of (also) making GPS-equipped watches for quite some time now.
-Their new Citizen Promaster Navihawk Satellite Wave GPS (ref.
-CC9030-51E) is a fine example of how you can get a lot of experience, a block of high-grade steel, a handful of silicon parts and create an absolutely wonderful object that can be a watch, a gadget, and even a surprisingly low-priced fashion statement as well!
+Citizen has been in the business of (also) making GPS-equipped watches for, like, forever.
+Their Promaster Navihawk Satellite Wave GPS (ref.
+CC9030-51E) is a fine example of how you can get a lot of know-how, a block of high-grade steel, and a handful of silicon parts and create a wonderful object that can be a watch, a gadget, and even a surprisingly low-priced fashion statement as well!

 As usual for the collection, the new Navihawk features that famous “modern pilot’s watch according to Citizen” styling.
 The approach can only be described as “take a brutally oversized case, stuff everything you’ve got in it, and don’t forget to cover every square millimeter of its surface with indicators, markings, and inscriptions.”

-Yes, there ARE some things that don’t look especially great (the solid bracelet is probably the first one that comes to mind, size and weight being the second,) but otherwise, the watch makes a very strong impression.
-No, it doesn’t make my heart go racing, but, if I was on the market for this sort of gadget, it would probably make a short-list of three that I would probably really consider as a candidate together with Seiko Astron GPS Stratosphere (which is dressier and more expensive) and Breitling Emergency II (which is outrageously more expensive, almost prohibitively so, but also more high-tech).
-Hm, I think the choice is actually obvious.
+Yes, some things don’t look especially great (the solid bracelet is probably the first one that comes to mind, and the size and weight are the second,) but otherwise, the Navihawk makes a strong impression.
+No, it doesn’t make my heart go racing, but, if I was on the market for this sort of gadget, it would probably make a short-list of three that I would probably consider as a candidate together with Seiko Astron GPS Stratosphere (which is dressier and more expensive) and Breitling Emergency II (which is outrageously more expensive, almost prohibitively so, but also more high-tech).
+Hm, I think the choice is obvious.

 Case & Bracelet

-Putting ergonomics issues aside, I would like to say that the case actually makes a very good impression if esthetics is what you really care about.
+Putting ergonomics issues aside, I would like to say that the case makes a great impression if esthetics is what you care about.
 The shape of the case is well thought-after, as is the rotating bezel with an inevitable Breitling-style slide rule engraved on it, and the pushers with fine slots in them (the latter will probably attract dirt and dust, but would be easy to clean with something as mundane as a toothpick.)

 All in all, I would say that the watch looks like it is worth every penny that Citizen plans to charge for it (see below.)
 Frankly, I don’t see any serious issue with the shape of this device.

-Well, perhaps the bracelet doesn’t look terribly convincing, but it is that rare case where Citizen uses a set of standard lugs, so replacing the bracelet with something more “brutally refined” would not be a problem, although this will increase the overall cost of the watch.
+Well, perhaps the bracelet doesn’t look convincing, but it is that rare case where Citizen uses a set of standard lugs, so replacing the bracelet with something more “brutally refined” would not be a problem, although this will increase the overall cost.

 The dial on this new Promaster Navihawk GPS may not look as interesting as the one on the 2011 Satellite Wave (ref.
-CC0005-06E) that featured a linear layout of its sub-dials, but, well, at least it is easier to read even despite more threads of information that are simultaneously available to the owner of the watch.
+CC0005-06E) that featured a linear layout of its sub-dials, but, well, at least it is easier to read even despite more threads of information that are simultaneously available to the owner.

-The relatively wide hour and minute hands with all the light-green lume applied to them, too, allow to read the watch in any light, and I have an impression that is these two indicators (as well as the mid-sized date aperture between four and five hours) that will get 99 percent of your attention after you have played enough with all the fancy functions of the gadget and start using it as a normal watch.
-Same goes for the alarm indicator at six o’clock.
-Featuring the usual military-style 24-hour display with the standard (albeit tiny) hour and minute pointers, the indicator is easy to comprehend and is also quite useful in case you plan to rest really well and to sleep more than 12 hours straight (although you probably don’t want to find yourself THAT tired.)
+The relatively wide hour and minute hands with all the light-green lume applied to them, too, allow to read the dial in any light, and I have an impression that is these two indicators (as well as the mid-sized date aperture between four and five hours) that will get 99 percent of your attention after you have done playing with all the fancy functions and started using it as a normal watch.
+The same goes for the alarm indicator at six o’clock.
+Featuring the usual military-style 24-hour display with the standard (albeit tiny) hour and minute pointers, the indicator is easy to comprehend and is also quite useful in case you plan to rest well and to sleep more than 12 hours straight (although you probably don’t want to find yourself THAT tired.)

 The Caliber Eco-Drive F900 that powers this new model is the same movement that we have first seen last year when Citizen presented the new iteration of their new Satellite Wave collection of GPS satellite-synchronized timekeepers.
 Featuring satellite signal reception speed close to 3 seconds as well as a high-speed twin-coil motor that was ‘specifically’ developed for this new family, the mechanism corrects any error in its readings almost as fast as a blink of an eye.
-To get the watch synchronized, all you need is to push the dedicated button while standing someplace where the gadget with its tiny antenna will be able to receive a signal for the sky.
+To get the movement synchronized with your current time-zone, all you need is to push the dedicated button while standing someplace where the gadget with its tiny antenna will be able to receive a signal for the sky.

 As all Eco-Drive movements, the mechanism is constantly recharged whenever the tiny solar cell on its dial will receive enough natural or artificial sunlight to get electrons going inside its layers of, um, whatever material they use to make these particular cells.